zblenlighten/power/Computer science.md

   - Thread (subset of a process)
     - Threads share: address space, heap, static data, code segments, and file descriptors
     - Threads have their own: program counter, registers, stack, and state
+    - Thread pool: reuses threads to reduce the overhead that would be required to create a new separate thread for every concurrent task
+  - CPU bound, Memory bound, I/O bound
   - Inter process communication (IPC)
     - Remote procedure call (**RPC**)
     - Sockets and pipes, Shared memory